-The 2016 Full Frame Documentary Film Festival Award Winners were announced at the end of the fest, and Starless Dreams, directed by Mehrdad Oskouei won the top prize.
+The 2017 Full Frame Documentary Film Festival Award Winners were announced this afternoon at the festival’s annual Awards Barbecue, and QUEST, directed by Jonathan Olshefski was awarded the Grand Jury Award.

 The Reva and David Logan Grand Jury Award